masolimano/maneage/README-hacking.md

    reproducible and provide the Zenodo and Software Heritage links (if they are public).
 If not, you can mention that everything is ready for such a submission after acceptance.

+ - **Future versions**: Both Zenodo and arXiv allow uploading new versions after your first publication.
+So it is recommended to put more recent versions of your published projects later (for example after applying the changes suggested by the referee).
+In Zenodo (unlike arXiv), you only need to publish a new version if the uploaded files have changed.
+You can always update the project's metadata with no effect on the DOI (so you don't need to upload a new version if you just want to update the metadata).